icomse/3rd_workshop_advanced_sampling/Friday/README.md

 - Within each notebook, you will find short descriptions of what each notebook does and the learning objectives for that exercise.

+# Simulation of LiF Dissociation using RETIS and FFS

 To run this LiF dissociation simulation, with either RETIS or FFS, we will need to access a directory that allows for more storage than the home directory can provide.